-Now I am not going to pretend that I have done lots of detailed research on this, I haven’t I’ve just read a lot of the research that is out there.
+Now I am not going to pretend that I have done lots of detailed research on this, I haven’t I’ve just read a lot of the research that is already out there.
 The general consensus of opinion is that long-form content is better.
 By that, we mean blogs that are around 2000 words long (or more).
 Before you get hysterical hear me out…

 First things first, there is no one single ‘one size fits all’ answer to this, sorry.
 As with most things related to content, there are a lot of factors which can come into play here.
 The first being your industry.
-There are some sectors which may well get away with shorter lengths of posts.
-Such as fashion for example.
+There are some sectors which may well get away with shorter lengths of posts, such as fashion for example.
 Their blogs are more likely to be driven by imagery than words.